Productivity apps for ADHDers in 2023

 Productivity, like ADHD, is personal.
 There is no one-size-fits-all approach because successful productivity looks different for everyone.
 What works well for others may not work for you, and vice versa.

 Maybe you want to read a book a month, finish a writing project, or miss fewer appointments in 2023.
-Productivity apps and tools can help with these goals, but there are hundreds out there, so it’s essential to think critically about your specific needs.
+ADHD productivity tools and apps can help with these goals, but there are hundreds out there, so it’s essential to think critically about your specific needs.
 Consider which tasks frequently challenge you; what triggers ADHD couch lock for you?

 Once you understand exactly what you need help with, you can focus on solutions.
-I’ve assembled my top six productivity apps and tools (and honorable mentions!) that help with everything from calendaring to password management.
+I’ve assembled my top eleven ADHD productivity tools and apps (and honorable mentions!) that help with everything from calendaring to password management.

 Best for: Overall ADHD symptom management